 to strike while the iron is hot

-Definition & Meaning of "[strike] while the iron [is] hot"
+Definition & Meaning of "strike while the iron is hot"in English

+to strike while the iron is hot